rraja30/Movie-Profitability-Prediction/README.md

   - 'profit': revenue - budget
 - dropped all null values
 - grouped together the top production companies and labeled other smaller companies as 'other'
-- split the 'genres' category intwo 'genre 1' and 'genre 2', each with string values, for simplicity
+- split the 'genres' category into 'genre 1' and 'genre 2', each with string values, for simplicity
 - split the 'release_date' column into 'year','month', and 'day'
 - checked for and dropped all duplicate values

-The total dataset, after cleaning took place, contained 9472 data points, which was used to produce the Tableau visualizations.
+The total dataset, after cleaning took place, contained 9468 data points, which was used to produce the Tableau visualizations.

 # Visualizations